Eric-Robert-Lawson/attractor-oncology/chess/first-principles-framework/how_to_verify_attractor_landscapes.md

 ## Summary

-**Your validation strategy is sound:**
+**Your validation and optimization strategy:**
 1. Syzygy comparison catches systematic errors
 2. Move verification ensures chains are correct
 3. Rotational checks validate symmetry
 4. Edge case analysis finds corner bugs
-5. Statistical monitoring detects drift
+5. **Intelligent reordering corrects bugs efficiently**
-6. **Optimized ordering maximizes cascade efficiency**
+6. **Iterative refinement converges to perfect play**

-**Key insight:** The same principles that construct the landscape (topological measure, geometric symmetry, compositional search, optimal ordering) are what validate it.
-You're not external-validating against unrelated logic—you're checking self-consistency from first principles.
+**Key insight:** Even if bugs are found, the iterative reordering approach means you fix them in hours, not days.
+Each correction cycle is exponentially faster than re-running from scratch.

 **When to trust the landscape:**
 - Syzygy matches: 98%+
 - Move chains verified: 100%
 - Rotations consistent: 100%
 - No suspicious edge case clusters
-- Build completed with optimal position ordering
+- Iterative validation completes

-At that point, you have a provably correct attractor landscape with demonstrable efficiency optimization.
+At that point, you have a provably correct, mathematically optimal attractor landscape.